 An independent and objective assurance and consulting activity designed to add value to and improve an organization’s operations and help it achieve its objectives by providing a structured and disciplined methodology to evaluate and improve the effectiveness of risk management, control and governance processes.

 What are the international standards governing the internal audit?

 The International Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Auditors in the USA govern internal audit activities and practices.
-Such Standards have two main categories, and each category comprises a set of standards as follows:
+Such Standards fall under two main categories, and each category comprises a set of standards as follows:

-The first category is the Attribute Standards, which define the attributes of professional firms and individuals performing internal auditing activity.
+Attribute Standards: define the attributes of professional firms and individuals performing internal audit activity.

-The second category is the Performance Standards, which set out the nature of internal auditing and provide quality criteria employed to measure the performance of these services.
+Performance Standards: set out the nature of internal audit and provide quality criteria employed to measure the performance of these services.

-Not all business entities are required to set up an Internal Audit department/ office/ unit.
-However, it is a mandatory requirement only for business entities regulated by the Central Bank of Kuwait such as banks, financing companies, and exchange companies.
+Not all business entities are required to set up an Internal Audit Department/ Office/ Unit.
+However, it is a mandatory requirement for business entities regulated by the Central Bank of Kuwait, such as banks, financing companies, and exchange companies.

-It is also a mandatory requirement for business entities regulated by the Capital Markets Authority (the “CMA”) such as Bourse listed companies and licensed companies in accordance with the provisions of the Executive Regulations, Module 15, Article 6-7:
+It is also a mandatory requirement for business entities regulated by the Capital Markets Authority (CMA), such as Boursa-listed companies and CMA-licensed persons in accordance with the provisions of the Executive Bylaws, Module 15 “Corporate Governance”, Article 6-7:

-Is the internal audit officer position registrable with Capital Markets Authority?
+Shall the Internal Audit Officer position be registered with the Capital Markets Authority?

-What is the organizational unit charged with the supervision of the Internal Audit department/ office/ unit and what are its powers in accordance with Capital Markets Authority Executive Regulations?
+What is the organizational unit charged with supervising the Internal Audit Department/ Office/ Unit, and what are its powers in accordance with the Capital Markets Authority’s Executive Bylaws?